6.34. kink/container/ORDERED_SET

 stdout.print_line(Set.repr) # => Flat_set("baz" "foo")

-`pop_back` pops the element which comes last in the ordering of the set.
+`pop_back` pops the element which comes last in the order of `Set`.

 :FLAT_SET.require_from('kink/container/')